jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

     commands:
     - echo Build completed on `date`
     - echo Pushing image to repo
-    # update the following line with the URI of your own ECR repository
+    # UPDATE the following line with the URI of your own ECR repository
     - docker push ECR-URI-dkr.ecr.ap-southeast-1.amazonaws.com/YOUR-DOCKER-IAMGE:latest

 artifacts: